top of page

 Stock Image from WIX

-If we look back at cultural creations, we can see the disappearance of nature vocabulary from conversations and artistic productions, making it evident that we have become less focused on, and less bothered by, matters of nature.
+Looking back at cultural creations, we notice the disappearance of nature vocabulary from conversations and artistic productions.
+This shift makes it clear that we have become less focused on, and less concerned about, matters of nature.

 "...there is so much out there: a world with open spaces, sounds, silence and older beings that listen and heal, and feed our need for peace and silence."